54 Rooms in a House: Design Inspiration for Your Home

 22. Linen Room

-Emptying your linen closet will give you a better idea of how much space you have and will give you a chance to discard mismatched sheets and discolored towels.
+Clearing out your linen closet helps you see how much space you really have.
+It also gives you a chance to throw away mismatched sheets and discolored towels.
 Invest in storage bins and labels.
-Place the items you use most regularly within easy reach.
-Everything else can be delegated to the top or bottom shelves.
+Place items you use most regularly within reach.
+You can delegate everything else to the top or bottom shelves.

 23. Gym/Exercise Room

 When creating a dedicated area for physical fitness, make a list of must-have exercise equipment.
-Is having a treadmill, cross trainer, and weights important, or do you prefer high-intensity workouts and need equipment like a jumping rope and a set of kettlebells?
+Is it important to have a treadmill, a cross trainer, and weights?
+Or do you prefer high-intensity workouts and need equipment like a jump rope and kettlebells?

 24. Meditation Room

-If meditation, mindfulness, or yoga is important to your well-being, create a dedicated room, nook, or corner free of excess stuff and distractions.
+If meditation, mindfulness, or yoga is important for your well-being, set up a room, nook, or corner that is free from distractions and clutter.
 If possible, choose a space with natural light and add natural elements like rocks and driftwood.
-Ramp up the cozy factor with plush pillows, candles, blankets, plants, candles, and incense.
+Ramp up the cozy factor with plush pillows, candles, blankets, plants, and incense.

 25. Home Theater